-A good warmup regimen consists of a combination of stretches as well as dynamic exercises.
-Static stretches helps to improve range of motion of the muscles, but running and sports also requires dynamic flexibility.
+A good warm up regimen consists of a combination of stretches as well as dynamic exercises.
+Static stretches help to improve range of motion of the muscles, but running and sports also requires dynamic flexibility.
 Dynamic stretches are movements that mimic the way your muscles and connective tissues actually stretch during running.
 Performing dynamic stretches on a regular basis helps minimize the internal resistance from the muscles and joints.
-A combination of static and dynamic warmup exercises will help provide a gradual progression from resting to active levels by loosening and lubricating the muscles.
+A combination of static and dynamic warm up exercises will help provide a gradual progression from resting to active levels by loosening and lubricating the muscles.

 4. What should I look for in a good running shoe?

 Running shoes are a very personal choice.
-Whether you buy Nike, New Balance, Asics, Brooks, Saucony, or any other brand, there are some specific things that you should look for in a running shoe.
-What one runner finds is his ‘go-to’ brand may be very uncomfortable to the next runner.
-A good shoe is one that is adequately supports your foot and gait.
-Trying on various brands and styles of shoes will ensure that you find the one that makes you foot feel the most comfortable.
+Whichever shoe brand you prefer, there are some specific things that you should look for in a running shoe.
+What one runner finds is their ‘go-to’ brand may be very uncomfortable to the next runner.
+A good shoe is one that adequately supports your foot and gait.
+Trying on various brands and styles of shoes will ensure that you find the one that makes your foot feel the most comfortable.
 In addition, while most shoes will also be lightweight, they should have some stiffness to the sole to help absorb some of the impact from your foot striking the ground.
 An insole may also help provide additional comfort and support for the foot.
 Shoes should generally be replaced approximately every 500 miles to ensure continued structural integrity of the shoe and support to your foot and ankle.

 5. What should I do to safely recover after a long run?

 - Hydrate for the first 10-15 minutes after finishing.
-Gatorade or alternative beverages with electrolytes are recommended.
+Beverages with electrolytes are recommended.

 - Stretch for 10-15 minutes, focusing on the major muscle groups (hips, quads, hamstrings, calves) as well as any specific muscle groups that are tight or sore.